I take it you survived Thanksgiving.

 A similar product is the shimmer sphere.
 These bright, geodesic spheres of holiday bulbs can be hung from rooftops, trees, bushes, and other high-up spots.
 They make a beautiful space filler in large yards where you may only have a handful of trees and nowhere else to decorate.

 Instead of a sparse landscape of grass and string lights, you can use shimmer spheres to fill the space below the trees in your yard with floating orbs.
 You can also arrange them in a triangular pattern inside the branch structure of a larger tree, to imitate the shape of a Christmas tree.
 It can sometimes even fool the eye into seeing a pine tree in place of the barren branches.

 An option to avoid light strings altogether (and a very strong option, I think) is to use window candles.
-There’s just something so peaceful about the yellow, flickering light of a candle propped up and shining through a window pane.
-As a child, very many of my Christmas Eves were spent sleepless in dreamlike candlelight.
+There’s just something so peaceful about the yellow, flickering light of a candle shining through a window pane.
+As a child, I spent very many a sleepless Christmas Eve ensconced in dreamlike candlelight.

 The lighting adds a solemn element of seclusion to your house, as well, if you’re not interested in attracting neighbor’s stares.
 If you’re really serious about it, you can buy special candle holders that elevate the candle above the window sill, to show more of the candle holder.